Charles Ochoa, CFO, Specialty Restaurants Corporation

 Gary Baker, President & Creative Strategist,

 Baker Brand Communications

-Dr. Chris Kimball, President of CLU
+Dr. Chris Kimball, President of California Lutheran University

 - CEOs and business owners who need tools to create and control a better financial strategy based on the financial realities of their companies, and who don’t feel comfortable getting those tools from their CFO.